alastairyang/ThinningTestbedPublic/README.md

 # Code repo for *Characteristics of dynamic thickness change across diverse outlet glacier geometries and basal conditions*

-Paper Authors: Donglai Yang, Kristin Poinar, Sophie Nowicki, Beata Csatho
+Paper authors: Donglai Yang, Kristin Poinar, Sophie Nowicki, Beata Csatho

 Repo author: Donglai Yang

-Contact: donglaiy@buffalo.edu or dyang379@gatech.edu

 ## Overview
 This repository contains scripts to create [ISSM](https://issm.jpl.nasa.gov) model that generate the testbeds (Fig. 1 in the paper) and run the experiments (Fig. 2 in the paper).
 This repo does not contain the simulation data.
 The simulation data will be made available prior to publication.